Husband E. Kimmel: After Pearl Harbor

 Upon reviewing the report, Forrestal felt that the court had been too lenient in assigning blame for the disaster.
 The court had found that the Army and Navy had adequately cooperated in the defense of Pearl Harbor; that there had been no information indicating that Japanese carriers were on their way to attack Pearl Harbor; and that the attack had succeeded principally because of the aerial torpedo, a secret weapon whose use could not have been predicted.
-Forrestal disapproved of all of these findings, judging that Kimmel could have done more with the information he had had to prevent or mitigate the attack.
+Forrestal disapproved of all of these findings, judging that Kimmel could have done more with the information he had to prevent or mitigate the attack.
 Forrestal concluded that both Kimmel and Stark had "failed to demonstrate the superior judgment necessary for exercising command commensurate with their rank and their assigned duties."

 Kimmel retired in early 1942, and worked for the military contractor Frederic R. Harris, Inc. after the war.
 In retirement, Kimmel lived in Groton, Connecticut, where he died on May 14, 1968.

 His son, Manning, died after the submarine he commanded, the USS Robalo, was sunk near Palawan on or around July 26, 1944.
 The Kimmel family at the time was informed that Manning had gone down with his ship.
 Though it was widely believed that Manning Kimmel died on board his boat, several sources (including Admiral Ralph Waldo Christie, commander of submarine operations at Fremantle at the time) stated after the war that Manning was one of a handful of survivors from his submarine, having been swept overboard as the boat sank after hitting a mine.
-According to these sources, Manning was captured by Japanese forces, and along with several other survivors from the USS Robalo was pushed into a ditch, doused with gasoline and burned alive by his captors, who were enraged over a recent American air attack.
+According to these sources, Manning was captured by Japanese forces, and along with several other survivors from the Robalo was pushed into a ditch, doused with gasoline and burned alive by his captors, who were enraged over a recent American air attack.